 You can see the impact of our work, get detailed information about how our resources are used and understand our governance mechanisms.
 We provide you with all the information here or by calling 900 100 822.

-THIS IS HOW WE DISTRIBUTED OUR FUNDS IN 2015 AND THIS IS HOW WE DISTRIBUTED THEM ACCORDING TO OUR KEY ACTION POINTS
+THIS IS HOW WE DISTRIBUTED OUR FUNDS IN 2016 AND HOW WE DISTRIBUTED THEM ACCORDING TO OUR KEY ACTION POINTS

 Being transparent is not only about publishing our accounts; it is one of the principles that supports our organisation and the work we do every day.